Seatis/my-teaching-materials/project/hardware/stm32-closed-control-loop/README.md

 P controller can't do this exactly.
 Why?

 #### Closed loop PI control
-The task is to make a proportional ant integrating controller, which will regulate the PWM duty cycle according to the measured RPM and the reference
+The task is to make a proportional and integrating controller, which will regulate the PWM duty cycle according to the measured RPM and the reference
 RPM value.

 - Use the P controller pseudocode to make your controller